 |Other Fees||Administrative Fee ¥ 3000 Sim Card Fee ¥400||Activation Fee ¥15,000||None||Administrative Fee ¥3000 SIM card fee ¥340||Contract Commission Fee ¥3000|

-|Payment methods||(Japan Issued Credit Card Line Pay||Credit Card Convenience Store||Debit Card Credit Card Paypal||(Japan Issued) Credit Card||(Japan Issued) Credit Card Convenience Store|
+|Payment methods||Japan Issued Credit Card Line Pay||Credit Card Convenience Store||Debit Card Credit Card Paypal||Japan Issued Credit Card||Japan Issued Credit Card Convenience Store|

-|Other Features||Roll Over Data Unlimited LTE Data for LINE, Twitter, Facebook, Instagram Apps Add On Features Available||English Support Student Discounts Available 30 Free Calling Minutes No Japanese Address Necessary for Sign Up||English Support Discounts available for committing to 6 months with Mobal Unlimited Free Calls to Mobal/ Softbank SIMs||Unlimited Free 3 Minute Calls.||English Support First Month is Free|
+|Other Features||Roll Over Data Unlimited LTE Data for LINE, Twitter, Facebook, Instagram Apps Add On Features Available||English Support Student Discounts Available 30 Free Calling Minutes No Japanese Address Necessary for Sign Up||English Support Discounts available for committing to 6 months with Mobal Unlimited Free Calls to Mobal/ Softbank SIMs||Unlimited Free 3 Minute Calls||English Support First Month is Free|

-|Available At||Yodobashi Camera BIC Camera K’s Denki||Online Only||Online Only||Online U-NEXT Stores||Online Only|
+|Where to get it||Yodobashi Camera BIC Camera K’s Denki||Online Only||Online Only||Online U-NEXT Stores||Online Only|

 High-speed data won’t always be available.
 Since MVNO networks are ‘renting’ the network provided by larger telecommunication carriers, particularly in crowded areas, internet speeds may slow down.
-This will be due to the main carriers prioritising customers who have paid premium prices for their network.
+This will be due to the main carriers prioritizing customers who have paid premium prices for their network.